Sophie-Girl/nfb_washington/README.md

 # nfb_washington

-Custom event module I created for the National Federation of the Blind fro Drupal 8-9
+Custom event module I created for the National Federation of the Blind for Drupal 8-9.
+Requires Civicrm.